 Inscription on the walls near Piramide di Caio Cestio celebrating the 1944 liberation of Rome; inscription near the site of the small chapel located midway

 between Basilica di S. Paolo and Porta S. Paolo; (Centrale Montemartini) the power plant built on that area is now a museum

-The anonymous alley linking the gate with the basilica is one of the least interesting parts of Rome with the remarkable exception of Centrale Montemartini, a former power plant where some ancient statues belonging to the City of Rome have been relocated: it is a very interesting blending of industrial and traditional archaeology (see a page of Centrale Montemartini Web Site).
+The anonymous modern road linking the gate with the basilica is one of the least interesting parts of Rome with the remarkable exception of Centrale Montemartini, a former power plant where some ancient statues belonging to the City of Rome have been relocated: it is a very interesting blending of industrial and traditional archaeology.

 View of Porto di Ripa Grande